Finland in the Eurovision Song Contest 2008: At Eurovision

-The two semi-finals and the final were televised in Finland on Yle TV2 with commentary in Finnish by Jaana Pelkonen, Mikko Peltola and Asko Murtomäki.
+The two semi-finals and the final were televised in Finland on Yle TV2 with commentary in Finnish by Jaana Pelkonen, Mikko Peltola, and Asko Murtomäki.
 The three shows were also broadcast on Yle FST5 with commentary in Swedish by Thomas Lundin as well as via radio with Finnish commentary by Sanna Pirkkalainen and Jorma Hietamäki on Yle Radio Suomi.
-The Finnish spokesperson, who announced the Finnish votes during the final, was Mikko Leppilampi.
+Yle appointed Mikko Leppilampi as its spokesperson to announce the Finnish votes during the final.

 Semi-final

 Teräsbetoni took part in technical rehearsals on 12 and 16 May, followed by dress rehearsals on 19 and 20 May.
 The Finnish performance featured the members of Teräsbetoni wearing various leather outfits and performing in a band set-up.
 The LED screens and stage lighting displayed white and red colours and the performance also featured several effects including smoke, fire and pyrotechnics.
 Two backing performers also joined Teräsbetoni on stage: Antto Tuomainen and Osku Ketola.

 At the end of the show, Finland was announced as having finished in the top 10 and subsequently qualifying for the grand final.
 It was later revealed that Finland placed eighth in the semi-final, receiving a total of 79 points.